MIchaelKa/physics_notes/README.md

-My notes on The Feynman Lectures on Physics in LaTeX.
+My notes on **The Feynman Lectures on Physics** and other physics notes.

 **Resources:**
 - Updated online version from Caltech: [Caltech version](https://www.feynmanlectures.caltech.edu/)